mcandre/unmake/README.md

 * Behavior during live `make` script execution
 * An ever-growing list of GNU/BSD/etc. extensions to POSIX make

+## POSIX 2008

+unmake assumes the 2008 edition of the POSIX standard, and that make implementations fully comply with the standard.

+Despite the release name, the POSIX edition is as of this writing still being actively collated in 2023 (!)

 # RUNTIME REQUIREMENTS

 (None)